sanya21561/FAQ-Bot/README.md

 # Jupiter Money FAQ Bot

-A human-friendly FAQ bot for Jupiter's Help Centre, built with Python, FAISS for semantic search, and open-source LLM Mistral.
+A human-friendly FAQ RAG bot for Jupiter's Help Centre, built with Python, FAISS for semantic search, and open-source LLM Mistral.
 The bot scrapes FAQs from Jupiter's help and community pages, preprocesses them, and provides conversational answers via a web app frontend using streamlit.

 ---